whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 - how to explore that data in order to contextualize questions in your historical research, and
 - how to edit and add data in Wikidata to store your own data and share it with others.

 While this stand-alone lesson focuses on Wikidata, it can also serve to extend your understanding of Linked Open Data.
 Wikidata is the most user-friendly implementation of this data structure, and it's under constant development.
 It's a great place to learn about key graph data features, such as schemas and the SPARQL query language, which can be applied in other contexts.
-After–or before–completing this lesson, users might wish to read Jonathan Blaney's [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-data), which covers some of the same ground.
+After completing this lesson, users might wish to read Jonathan Blaney's [Introduction to the Principles of Linked Open Data](https://programminghistorian.org/en/lessons/intro-to-linked-data), which covers some of the same ground in more abstract and general terms.
+(When Blaney wrote his lesson, Wikidata did not yet exist.)

 There are no prerequisites for this lesson, but users with a Wikipedia login might wish to log in to Wikidata using the same credential.

 # What is Wikidata?
+The cluster of technologies called semantic web/graph data/linked open data/resource description framework have objects of fascination for years, due to their potential to solve certain problems.
+But that potential had not been realized (outside of some specialist cases) until recently, with the advent and popularization of Wikidata.
+Now, for the first time, historians interested in these technologies have a substantial, well-supported foundation for their work.[^2]

 Wikidata is the world's largest open data set.
 Like any database, it operates according to rigid rules about how information must be structured.
 Unlike most databases, Wikidata's structure prioritizes open contribution and collaboration protocols, interoperability, and linking between data sets.
 For historians, this data structure offers something especially attractive: in cases of uncertainty, it can accommodate more than one answer.